How To Measure Vertical Jump (With Or Without Equipment)

 Using a vertec is the best possible way to test your running vertical jump.

 If you’d like to measure your running vertical jump (AKA approach jump), repeat the process once more except this time allow yourself a running start to generate more power.
+Keep in mind that your body weight and the position of your body and feet during the jump can significantly influence your results.
+Proper foot placement and body position help maximize your explosive power, while body weight is an important factor in assessing your overall performance.

 After completing this last step, you should know your standing reach, standing vertical jump, and running vertical jump.